Skip to main content

 Preventing accidental deletion of objects

-When you enable this feature, you can delete one or more objects explicitly by setting the deleted attribute on them.
-This lets SOLE know that the deletion is intentional.
+You can explicitly delete one or more objects by setting the deleted attribute on them.
+Doing so lets SOLE know that the deletion is intentional.

 note